 Here are some key tips for writing your blog post:

 - Make your post titles short and snappy as a hook for readers.
-For more details, have a look at the blog post: how to hook readers in with catchy blog titles.
+For more details, read: how to hook readers in with catchy blog titles.

 - When you start writing posts, make them short (300-500 words) and conversational.
 You can find more advice here: Want to make your posts more conversational?
 Read this…

 - Include links and images in all posts.
 Here are some tips on – using images to attract readers.

 - Preview your post often while writing it